 We tend not to comment on performance in these letters, but as five years have now passed we think it an appropriate point to pause and take stock of the journey so far.
-A patient investor in our fund would have received an annualised return of 6.4% (in AUD, gross of fees) compounded over these five years.
+A patient investor in our strategy would have received an annualised return of 2.9%1 (in USD, net of fees) compounded over these five years.
 This is a touch disappointing and below what we expected when we set out five years ago.
-To be sure, it is more than the return from the benchmark index (MSCI Emerging Markets) which has returned 2.1% annualised through the same period.
+To be sure, it is more than the return from the benchmark index (MSCI Emerging Markets) which has returned -0.05% annualised through the same period.
 However, whilst we struggle to be satisfied by the absolute returns, we are encouraged by the underlying operational performance of our key holdings during this tough period.
+Indeed, in our opinion the portfolio's prospective returns for the next 3-5 years are probably the most attractive they have been since we launched the strategy.